 QSOs with the West Coast have been always the most thrilling, also on the higher bands, and on Topband they are my main target.

-I am collecting U.S.Counties and just managed to get the first USA-CA award on 160 meters from outside North America.
-But there are still so many to work, specially in the central and western States, and this will keep me busy for the future!
+I am collecting U.S.Counties and already managed to get the first USA-CA award on 160 meters from outside North America.
+But there are still so many to work, specially in the central and western States, and this will keep me busy forever!

 This is generally an high latitude path, going through the aurora polar cap, severally affected by geomagnetic conditions and I keep a separate dedicated data base for these openings.
 This is a graph summarizing them, for groups of States and for each winter season.

-No doubt that the propagation conditions have been improving with the current solar cycle minimum, but they were expected to be much and much better.
-Considering that I got my retirement in July 2004, with much more time dedicated to the band since then (specially at sunrise time), my judgment is that the previous sunspot minimum has been better as far as the West Coast path is concerned, despite the very low and stable geomagnetic numbers.
+No doubt that the propagation conditions have been improving during the last solar cycle minimum, but they were expected to be much and much better.
+Considering that I got my retirement in July 2004, with much more time dedicated to the band since then (specially at sunrise time), my judgment is that the previous sunspot minimum (Cycle 22) had been better as far as the West Coast path is concerned, despite the very low and stable geomagnetic numbers.

 The following graphs show the number of QSO’s with California and Washington state/Vancouver, the toughest paths from Europe, but both areas with many regularly active and well equipped stations.
 These graphs do not show the same growing as the previous one, because most of the openings are given by the same big guns already worked many times…..